waviousllc/wav-lpddr-hw/README.rst

 Software
 ++++++++
-The Software for Wavious DDR is located here: https://github.com/waviousllc/wav-lpddr-sw.
+The Software for Wavious DDR is located here (not released yet; however, is expected to be release soon): https://github.com/waviousllc/wav-lpddr-sw.
 Software binaries are compiled and converted to ramfiles, located at ./sw directory.

 Tools Required